 Modern life is full of technology; most of us use digital tools every single day for chatting, shopping, banking, education, and recreation.
 A career in computer science allows students to step up from mere users to empowered creators and scrutinisers of technology.
 Our Taster Days give an authentic impression of how that looks like through a series of hands-on workshops covering different aspects of computer science.

 The Taster Days are aimed at pupils in Key Stage 3.
-Our aim is to encourage pupils from all backgrounds to engage with computing and to consider further study at university.
+Our aim is to encourage pupils from all backgrounds to engage with computing and to consider further study at GCSE and university.

-Each Taster Day will include 2-3 sessions developed and delivered by our students, as well as a hands-on session delivered by academics from the Computer Science Outreach team.
+Each Taster Day will include two sessions developed and delivered by our students, as well as a hands-on session and an outdoor activity delivered by academics from the Computer Science Outreach team.
 The exact schedule for the day will depend on the timetable of our students.

 We recognise that many pupils will already be somewhat familiar with programming.
 Our undergraduate students have been working hard to design a range of activities to support and enhance the work you do in the classroom.